2015 OSCAR PREDICTIONS: BEST PRODUCTION DESIGN

 2. Big Eyes Rick Heinrichs; Shane Vieau

-No Tim Burton film nominated in this category has ever lost.
+No Tim Burton film tht has been nominated in this category has ever lost.

 They may want to send off this franchise off right.